Lanceamillion/ChemECarShield/README.md

  1. As demonstrated in the previous tutorial problems can arise when the user starts the boot with the switch in the wrong place.
  2. The car doesn't have an emergency shutoff procedure.

- **Problem 1** By adding a simple startup check not unlike the check that holds the program until the switch is flipped to activate the car we can prevent this problem
+ **Problem 1** By adding a simple startup check, not unlike the check that holds the program until the switch is flipped to activate the car, we can prevent this problem

- **Problem 2** To shut the car off in the event that the threashold is not reached or some other circumstance such as the car crashing, going out of bounds, ect. we will add an addtional check when the car checks the analog threashold to see if the switch has been flipped back to its starting position.
+ **Problem 2** To shut the car off in the event that the threshold is not reached or some other circumstance such as the car crashing, going out of bounds, ect. we will add an additional check when the car checks the analog threshold to see if the switch has been flipped back to its starting position.

 The new program structure can be described in the following steps.
 1. The vehicle turns on or is reset to the top of the code.